 “Thank you.”
 He’d draw out the youuuuuuu.

 “You’re welcome.”
-And we’d nod slightly in agreement.
+And we’d nod slightly.

 As a training team, we communicated wordlessly and instinctively.
 The very first time we trained together, we received feedback that we trained like an old married couple (I think that was a compliment).
 We ebbed and flowed easily.
 Art was the nice guy.
 I was not.

 I’ve been facilitating the CCAR Recovery Coach Academy Online this week.
 Art’s spirit rises up in me – I’ll struggle to talk and water leaks from my eyes.
 The emotion is one-part sadness, one-part relief that his suffering is over, and ten-parts love.